Revisiting Pre-trained Language Models for Vulnerability Detection: Research Questions (RQs) and Findings

 Since not all statements in vulnerable functions are related to vulnerabilities, we perform code slicing to reduce the input length while preserving the core parts related to vulnerabilities as much as possible, thus minimizing the occurrence of labeling errors and enabling the model to learn more complete vulnerability patterns in functions.
 Specifically, we use tree-climber~\cite{treeclimber} to extracting both data and control flow of each patch pair in PrimeVul.
 To identify the core lines related to vulnerabilities, inspired by SySeVR~\cite{SySeVR}, we begin with designating lines that include API function calls, array usage, pointer usage, and arithmetic expressions as anchor lines.
 Then, to ensure all relevant dependencies are extracted, we perform slicing bidirectionally by forwarding and backtracking from the anchored lines.
 Finally, to prevent the total token count for sliced code lines from exceeding the maximum input size of the Code SLMs (i.e., 512), we implement a length checker that stops slicing when the token limit is reached.

 After slicing, we fine-tune the Code SLMs on both original paired training set of PrimeVul and sliced training set, and evaluate the performance of Code SLMs on their corresponding paired test set.
 As shown in Fig.~\ref{fig:slicing}, Code SLMs fine-tuned on the sliced training set achieve an average performance improvement of 4\% compared to those trained on the original paired training set.
 This supports our earlier hypothesis that token truncation introduces a substantial amount of poisoned data during training, ultimately degrading model performance.
-It is important to note that although state-of-the-art LLMs have a larger context window size to support function-level VD, the issue of labeling errors caused by token truncation still remains in cross-function or cross-file VD tasks. \begin{prompt} \textbf{Answer-7}: The limited context window size of Code SLMs not only hinders their ability to capture complete information from the code but also unintentionally introduces labeling errors during truncation, which disrupts model training.
-Code slicing, which retains the most vulnerability-related lines, effectively reduces input length and enables Code SLMs to focus more effectively on learning vulnerability patterns.
+It is important to note that although SOTA LLMs have a larger context window size to support function-level VD, the issue of labeling errors caused by token truncation still remains in repo-level VD tasks, which requires an understanding of the entire codebase in real-world projects.